 The Secretary of State mentioned colleges in his statement, but does he recognise the important role that universities are playing as well in providing additional support for young people, particularly disadvantaged young people?
 I think, for example, of the summer school being run by the University of Glasgow, which incidentally has just been rated No. 1 by the Complete University Guide.
 What support is he making available to that sector, given the funding gap it is facing, so that it can respond to the whole range of challenges that covid is presenting to education?

 I congratulate the University of Glasgow on that great success.
 I know the leadership there is truly outstanding.
 We will continue to work with the universities sector, including on how it can support us in our response to covid.
-We have seen brilliant work on testing and the development of vaccines as well as supporting NHS workers with the provision of accommodation.
+We have seen brilliant work on testing and the development of vaccines as well as support for NHS workers with the provision of accommodation.
 That is why we brought out the stabilisation package for universities just a few weeks ago.
 We continue to work with the sector on how we can do more and continue to support them.

 My right hon.
-Friend is acutely conscious of the detriment caused by this extended period away from school, educationally, socially and for mental and physical health, so can we have maximum flexibility for those schools that could welcome back more children—for example, with rotas for the use of suitable additional premises or even by having year 6 pupils doing extended transition time in their soon-to-be secondary school if and where schools locally believe they can do that?
+Friend is acutely conscious of the detriment caused by this extended period away from school, educationally, socially and to mental and physical health, so can we have maximum flexibility for those schools that could welcome back more children—for example, with rotas for the use of suitable additional premises or even by having year 6 pupils doing extended transition time in their soon-to-be secondary school if and where schools locally believe they can do that?

 My right hon.
 Friend is absolutely correct.
 We want to give schools the maximum flexibility to get as many children as possible through the doors before the summer holidays so that we can maximise their learning opportunities as a result.

 At the end of May, the respected director of public health in Sheffield, Greg Fell, wrote to all Sheffield schools strongly advising against opening because, among other issues, he had concerns about the availability of personal protective equipment and was not convinced about the effectiveness of the test, track and trace system then in place.
-Does the Secretary of State agree that schools, as on this occasion, should follow the advice of their local based directors of public health and not seek to second guess that advice and think they know better about public health issues?
+Does the Secretary of State agree that schools, as on this occasion, should follow the advice of their locally-based directors of public health and not seek to second guess that advice and think they know better about public health issues?

 We encourage all schools to return and open their doors to pupils.
 As I think we all recognise, children gain vast benefits—both physically and mentally, as well as in their learning—from being able to return.
 We very much encourage Sheffield City Council to engage with us to ensure that it is supporting schools to open their doors and get children learning once again.